Want to send across rewards and incentives in just a few clicks?

 Know exactly why you need a consumer incentive program at this point.
 Do you want to boost your sales?
 Do you want to promote specific products or services?
 Do you want to win consumers back from the competition?
 Do you want to increase customer referrals?
 This clarity will help you get the nuts and bolts in place.

 In other words, know the reasons why you need this program.
 What do you hope to accomplish?
-Surely, customer reward programs boost sales and instill customer loyalty, but they can also:
+Indeed, customer reward programs boost sales and instill customer loyalty, but they can also:

 Increase word-of-mouth referrals (the cheapest marketing strategy)